2012 Egyptian presidential election: Ayman Nour

 Ayman Nour is the founder of Al-Ghad Party, leader of the Ghad El-Thawra Party and former candidate in the 2005 presidential elections in which he emerged as runner-up to the winning President Hosni Mubarak.

 Ayman Nour was jailed in 2006 few months after the presidential elections when he was convicted in charges of forgery.
 He was later removed from the presidency of Al-Ghad Party.
-In February 2009, he was released from prison under an amnesty due to health reasons.
+In February 2009, he was released from prison under an amnesty for health reasons.
 It has been alleged that his release from prison was due to US President Barack Obama demanding his release as a condition to meet with Mubarak.

 Ayman Nour's ability to candidate was doubtful, because of being an ex-convict and a former prisoner.
 However, he was pardoned by the Supreme Council of the Armed Forces (SCAF) and is thus not longer banned from political activity but eligible for the presidency.
 Nour was also barred from running for the presidency by the Presidential Election Commission.